-So, what’s all this have to do with food?
-During their thrilling Cup run, the Chicago Blackhawks' fuel was coming from the JW Marriott Chicago, which tailored a sports nutrition program to the team.
-The hotel’s “banquet culinary program” builds partnerships with groups that stay at the hotel, which also includes visiting NFL teams taking on the local Bears.
-“Sports teams tend to have a specific set of dietary requirements set forth by their nutritionist or dietician,” says JW Marriott chef Russell Shearer, who takes pride in the program’s ability to meet the high standards of professional athletes.
+Through the 2012–13 campaign, the Blackhawks' fuel was coming from the JW Marriott Chicago, which made a sports nutrition program for the club.
+The hotel’s “banquet culinary program” makes partnerships with groups that stay at the hotel, which also includes visiting NFL teams taking on the local Chicago Bears.
+“Sports teams tend to have a specific set of dietary requirements set forth by their nutritionist or dietician,” says JW Marriott chef Russell Shearer, who takes pride in the program’s ability to meet the high standards of those professional athletes.
 “We work closely with the team to provide the necessary nutritional content.”

-Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a template for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
-This includes an alcohol ban and even a lockdown on (gasp) mini bars.
+Steve Conklin, director of sales and marketing at JW Marriott Chicago, says teams provide a run down for the hotel’s culinary team to work with, but that the hotel itself instills some ground rules to keep the athletes in check.
+One way is with an alcohol ban—and even a lockdown on (gasp) mini bars.
 “The hotel has to be committed [to the program],” says Conklin.
 “Once you understand that their needs are very consistent, you either do it or you don’t.
 There is no middle.”

 “Hockey is an endurance sport.
 For the Blackhawks that meant that their menu comprised high-quality carbohydrates, lean proteins, and nourishing vegetables,” says Shearer.
 “During the Hawks’ Cup run consistency was key; changing the preparations or ingredients could have a detrimental impact on performance as the players' bodies attuned to a certain diet.”
 Shearer noted menus that sourced local produce such as asparagus and salad greens, and beef from regional Niman Ranch farms in Illinois and Iowa, as well as seasonal fish like wild Alaskan halibut.
 (Certified sustainable, of course.)